The two WORST sexual experiences of my life had one very important thing in common, which was the poorly-timed use of biting during foreplay.

 The Most Common Mistakes Men Make in Bed

-The 10 deadly sins that make men bad in bed are:
+The 10 deadly sins that destroy a man’s sex life are:

 Not talking to a woman about what she likes before hopping into bed.

 It’s deceptively simple.
-Talking about what she likes and doesn’t like is the best way to avoid making dumb mistakes.
+Talking about what she likes and doesn’t like is the best way to avoid making dumb mistakes during foreplay and intercourse.

 Example: “Hey, would it be okay with you if I nibbled your body?
 Do you like being bit in bed?
 Oh you do?
 How hard?
 On a scale on one to ten, with ten breaking skin and one being just a light nibble… okay so you like a four.
 Not too much pain, no bite marks, got it.
 Anywhere you don’t want me to bite?”